Chicago fight with teachers union stretches into 2nd week

 “The mayor is being relentless but she’s being relentlessly stupid, she’s being relentlessly stubborn,” he said during a Monday news conference.
 “She’s relentlessly refusing to seek accommodation and we’re trying to find a way to get people back in school.”

-Sharkey’s comments came a day after Lightfoot said many teachers had abandoned their students by refusing to teach in-person.
+Lightfoot on Sunday accused teachers of abandoning their students by refusing to teach in-person.

 Chicago shares pandemic concerns with other districts nationwide, with more reverting to remote learning as infections soar and staff members are sidelined.
 But the situation in union-friendly Chicago has been amplified in a labor dispute that’s familiar to families in the mostly low-income Black and Latino district who saw disruptions during a similar safety protocol fight last year, a 2019 strike and a one-day work stoppage in 2016.